1-8192/Simpet/README.md

 ### Running Instructions

-Clone the repo locally and navigate to the PetSimulation Java Class.
+Clone the repo locally and navigate to the main.PetSimulation Java Class.
 Run the "main" method and follow the prompts to see your virtual pet come to life.
 If you would like to upload pet information via CSV, please make sure your CSV file is accessible in the project directory.
 Otherwise, feel free to use the included petInput.csv file to test.